lunakoly/CashLegacy/README.md

 In all cases other than starting Cash in the interaction mode it will be started in the non-interactive mode.
 The only difference - the prompt will not be executed.

 ## Built-in Commands
 Cash interpreter provides a bunch of built-in commands.
-Some of them are closely connected to Cash core features and others have been added to provide cross-platform support for different features.
+Some of them are closely connected to the Cash core features and others have been added to provide cross-platform way to access certain data.

 ### General
 - `typeof` - Get the type of a value